DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ```
 > [!WARNING]
-> We created this example for demonstration purposes and it is not intended to address all possible usage scenarios with it.
+> We created this example for demonstration purposes and it is not intended to address all possible usage scenarios.

-> If this example does not have certain functionality or you want to change its behavior, you can extend this example as needed.
+> You can extend this example or change its behavior as needed.
 Please note that this can be a complex task that requires good knowledge of XAF: [UI Customization Categories by Skill Level](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#ui-customization-categories).
-You will likely need to research how our components work under the hood.
+You will likely need to research the internal architecture of DevExpress components.
 Refer to the following help topic for more information: [Debug DevExpress .NET Source Code with PDB Symbols](https://docs.devexpress.com/GeneralInformation/403656/support-debug-troubleshooting/debug-controls-with-debug-symbols).
-> We are unable to help with such tasks as custom programming is outside our Support Service scope: [Technical Support Scope](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#support).
+> We are unable to help with such tasks.
+Custom programming is outside our Support Service scope: [Technical Support Scope](https://www.devexpress.com/products/net/application_framework/xaf-considerations-for-newcomers.xml#support).

 ## Files to Review